b-pereira/UMINHO-PHD-MSc-Covers/README.md

 This is a work in progress.
 As this work uses PSTricks, to compile this you have to use XeTeX (XeLaTeX), but also because it has UM official fonts (this uses `fontspec`).

 The image below is the cover for a PhD Thesis for UMINHO's School of Engineering.
 Note that the Adobe Illustrator file provided in the UMINHO's official website has a 3mm margin called *bleeding* to give the printing company some leverage to trim the cover.
-Also, the width of the spine in that AI file has a 3.5mm margin in each side (7mm in total) to also give the printing company some leverage to adjust the width in accordance with the paper type and number of pages. **The measurements were made with PDF X-Change Editor.**
+Also, the width of the spine in that AI file has a 3.5mm margin in each side (7mm in total) to also give the printing company some leverage to adjust the width in accordance with the paper type and number of pages. **The measurements were made with PDF X-Change Editor.** A WIP sample can be found [here](https://github.com/b-pereira/UMINHO-PHD-MSc-Covers/raw/main/UMINHO%20-%20Covers%20WIP.pdf).
+Note that part of some of the front-page letters are still in white because the commands are the same as for the cover.
+Switches for languages and type of work are in progress to implement.
+Also this samples's code is still not in repository.

 ![imagem](https://user-images.githubusercontent.com/944511/144550137-d5769a35-1cb7-4099-a44e-0273a6009470.png)